 The winters in Sapporo are exceptionally cold (personal experience, they’re brutal!), and with so many other stunning destinations in Japan during the other seasons, does this place truly deserve a spot on your itinerary?
 Let’s get into it!

 The Seasons in Sapporo

 The first thing worth considering when wondering “is Sapporo worth it”, and arguably the most important is the time you’re choosing to go.
-Now, I would hazard a guess that most of you reading this are planning to go to Sapporo in the Winter as an add-on to Niseko, but on the off chance you’ve decided to go at a different time of year, I’ll cover that as well.
+Now, I would hazard a guess that most of you reading this are planning to go from Sapporo to Niseko for some skiing afterwards, but on the off chance you’ve decided to go at a different time of year, I’ll cover that as well.

 Sapporo in Spring